 By Tanner Nicholson

-Tanner Nicholson is a reporter for TheStatehouseFile.com, a news website powered by Franklin College journalism students.
+Shelby Mullis contributed to this story.
+She and Tanner Nicholson are reporters for TheStatehouseFile.com, a news website powered by Franklin College journalism students.